John Reid Walking the Solar System 2015 Belconnen Arts Centre ACT

 Walking the Solar System

 Overview ‘Walking the Solar System’ is the title attributed to visual artwork conceived by Australian artist John Reid.
-Initiated in 2000, the artwork has been intensively developed since 2011 and consists of an open-ended series of artist performances for live events, photographic documentation and related creative texts.
+Initiated in 2000, the artwork has been regularly developed since 2011 and consists of an open-ended series of artist performances for live events, photographic documentation and related creative texts.
+In simplest terms, it is an artistic gesture intended to bring to mind the vast expanse of the Universe and how precious Earth is within the Solar System.

 The performance consists of a Solar walk – assuming a walking posture at odds with gravity and aesthetically composed in an inspirational location giving the impression of striding into space.
 The Solar walker traverses the Solar System at approximately 1,800 km per minute relative to the Sun.
 The Solar walk concludes when the Earth’s gravity collapses the walking pose.
 The walk is documented with video and still cameras for subsequent gallery exhibition, printed documents and web posting.
 Creative writing relating to exhibited imagery is published electronically and as take-away documents from the gallery.
 [See the Page, ‘Gallery Take-Away Documents’, on this web site].
 Some of these documents also outline: how to safely undertake a Solar System walk; its purpose; its contextual scientific references; and, on various occasions, invites participation in a community ‘Walk-Out’ as a form of political protest.